-Peel, core and slice the apples into 1/4"-1/3" thick place in a large bowl.
+Peel, core and slice the apples into 1/4"-1/3" thick wedges and place in a large bowl.

 Making the cake

-Preheat oven to 350F and grease and flour a tube pan.
+Preheat the oven to 350F and grease and flour a tube pan.
 Set aside

-In a medium bowl, sift the flour and baking powder, set aside.
+In a medium bowl, sift the flour and baking powder, and set aside.

 Mix the orange juice and vanilla extract and set aside.